Brocklii/Brocklli.github.io/nav/rocket-league.md

 CLIPS
 =====

 The following are some of my best plays from fakes and doubles to demos and whacky hits with some funny clips sprinkled in as well.
-I've got 44 clips for you to get goosebumps or laugh at if you have the time :) I will link the five of my favorites and put the rest on [here](/clips/) to help this page load faster.
+I've got plenty of clips for you to enjoy or laugh at if you have the time :) I will link the five of my favorites and put the rest on [here](/clips/) to help this page load faster.
 You can also check out my profile on gif your game [here.](https://www.gifyourgame.com/u/brockli)

 Clip 1